harperreed/orbiting/packages/ios/user-stories.md

 - Change the app language to one of 12+ supported languages
 - Configure shake gestures to either clear text, flash the screen, or do nothing

-## Cross-Platform & Installation

-**As a user, I want to:**
-- Use the app on both mobile devices and desktop computers
-- Install the app on my home screen as a PWA for quick access
-- Have the app work offline once installed
-- See clear instructions for installing on different browsers and devices

 ## Onboarding & Help

 **As a user, I want to:**